FelixRiddle/meeti/README.md

 Like 'dev-jobs' it's required to build and put the distribution files of the following packages:

+- Leaflet 1.9.4
-* Trix 2.1.1
+- Trix 2.1.1

-Its directory should be: public/package/trix@2.1.1/dist
+Their directories have to be placed at: public/package/PACKAGE_NAME@PACKAGE_VERSION/dist

+For example for trix: public/package/trix@2.1.1/dist

 ## Environment variables